jewel/clearskies/protocol/core.md

 bytes from the file.
 The first number is the start byte, and the second number is the number of bytes.

 The server responds with the file data.
-This will have a binary payload of the file contents (encoding of the binary payload was explained in an earlier section):
+This will have a binary payload of the file contents (encoding of the binary payload is explained in the "Wire Protocol" section):

 ```
 !{"type": "file_data","path":"photos/img1.jpg", ... }